adamgorm/msc-thesis-code/README.md

   settings to simulate at.
 - `/code/R`: R scripts, for instance for creating figures.
 These must be run from the base directory (i.e., outside of the `code` directory).
+  - `/code/R/tests.R`: Tests that run all implementations on the same simulated data, to make sure that they give the same.
 - `/code/stan`: Stan scripts for fitting and simulating from GPs.
+Called by scripts in `/code/R`.